UBC-MDS/our_changing_world/docs/improvements.md

 **1.3.
 Comments:** Code of conduct is missing contact information in case of a violation

 **Our response:** Thank you.
 Contact Information has been added. @[commit 468dc ](https://github.com/UBC-MDS/our_changing_world/commit/468dcb4f325c894b9a45a1ac96555ea347470e96)

+### 2. Comments from Reviewers

+**2.1.
+Comments:** ...
+One exception is for the world ranking graph, since the graph is extra long in length, it is hard to see the x-axis label at first glance.

+**Our response:** Position of X-axis of "World Ranking Chart" has been moved to the top as suggested by the reviewer. @[commit ceb6fa](https://github.com/UBC-MDS/our_changing_world/commit/ceb6fafcc535220582eabc5d4f9228176843135c)

+**2.2.
+Comments:** The world map graph lacks a clear title label and labels for the colors.
+(The colors are labeled in the world trend graph below but it would be nice to have them there too)

+**Our response:** A legend was added to "World Map" as suggested by the reviewer.@[commit 39325](https://github.com/UBC-MDS/our_changing_world/commit/3932574a4ea920a1e292560ccdb6e39bad6248b4)